ayubtalha/ayubtalha/README.md

 <h1 align="center">Hi 👋, I'm Talha Ayub</h1>
-<h3 align="center">FullStack Software Engineer</h3>
+<h3 align="center">Software Engineer</h3>

 <!--- Commented
 ### Glad to see you here 😊!

-I am Talha Ayub a Software Engineer with 3+ years of Professional experience in FullStack Development.
-Currently, leading a team of 3 developers to architect, design and deliver high-quality, E2E tested software.
-A great achievement at AAI is the unification of 5 standalone Software into 1 Software, in 6 weeks which reduced the company cost by 65%.
+I am Talha Ayub a Software Engineer with 5 years of Professional experience in Software Development.
+Currently, leading a team of 3 developers to architect, design, and deliver high-quality, E2E tested software.
+A great achievement at AAI is the unification of 5 standalone Software into 1 Software, in 6 weeks which reduced the company's cost by 65%.

 I’d love to hear about your story.
 Do ping me if there is anything you want to discuss or share.
 <br/>